Spirit Camp

 Register Here

-Sanford Children’s Camp Programs requires all campers to have a physical exam by your primary licensed medical provider within six months prior to attending camp.
-Please print the medical evaluation document, have it completed and signed by your physician, and return it to Sanford Children’s Camps.
+Sanford Children’s Camp Programs requires all campers to have a physical exam by their primary licensed medical provider within six months of the camp’s starting date.
+Please print the medical evaluation document, have your child’s provider complete and sign it, and then return it to Sanford Children’s Camps.

-If you have any questions, please reach out to Tristan Hargens, our camp coordinator.
-Contact him at (605) 328-7157 or tristan.hargens@sanfordhealth.org.
+If you have any questions, please reach out to our camp coordinator, Shane Hamilton, at (605) 312-1029 or shane.hamilton@sanfordhealth.org.

 Frequently Asked Questions